cagataykiziltan/RestsharpApiClient/README.md

 Restsharp client implementation by using restsharp package you can consume your services easily.

 There are two solutions in the repository.
-First is client, second is service which communicates by using json datas with each other.<br/><br/>
+First is client, second is service which communicates by using json datas.<br/><br/>
  **Client is your client project including connection methods to services and sample service calls.<br/>
  **Service is sample api service to test your client.<br/>